Nematicity-enhanced superconductivity in systems with a non-Fermi liquid behavior: Superconductivity

 When the sixfold rotational symmetry is enforced, we get $\lambda<0.8$ in PFB model, indicating that the singlet superconductivity does not arise for the temperature ($k_BT = t/30$) considered here.
 We can still notice that $\lambda$ displays a double-peak structure with a minimum at $\ave{n}_{\rm min}=0.95$.
-The dip is shown to occur at the band filling at which the $d_{x^2-y^2}$ gap function with two-nodal lines for $\ave{n}>\ave{n}_{\rm min}$ changes into a more complicated multi-nodal-line gap functions for $\ave{n}<\ave{n}_{\rm min}$, see Refs.~\cite{Extendpair,Suppmat} for details.
-This behavior of the gap function reflects a crossover from the antiferromagnetic spin structure with a single nesting vector for $\ave{n}>\ave{n}_{\rm min}$, to a more complex spin structure for $\ave{n}<\ave{n}_{\rm min}$ where single peaks in the spin susceptibility evolve into extended structures [see Fig.1(g-i)].
-Thus the system for $\ave{n}<\ave{n}_{\rm min}$ goes beyond the conventional nesting physics.
+The dip is shown to occur at the band filling at which the $d_{x^2-y^2}$ gap function with two-nodal lines for $\ave{n}>\ave{n}_{\rm min}$ changes into a more complicated multi-nodal-line gap functions for $\ave{n}<\ave{n}_{\rm min}$, see ~\cite{Extendpair,Suppmat} for details.
+This behavior of the gap function reflects a crossover from the antiferromagnetic spin structure with a single nesting vector for $\ave{n}>\ave{n}_{\rm min}$, to a more complex spin structure for $\ave{n}<\ave{n}_{\rm min}$ where single peaks in the spin susceptibility evolve into extended structures [see Fig.\ref{fig:chis_nk_tp015}(d-f)].
+Thus the system for $\ave{n}<\ave{n}_{\rm min}$ goes {\it beyond} the conventional nesting physics.
 Similar structure in $\lambda$ and associated gap function have also been reported for PFB systems on the square lattice~\cite{Sayyad2020}, again in the absence of nematicity.

 In a dramatic contrast, if we allow the $C_{6}$ symmetry to be broken spontaneously, $\lambda$ soars from those with $C_{6}$ restriction, as seen for $\ave{n_{\rm c}} < \ave{n} <1.15$.
 This occurs concomitantly with the Pomeranchuk order parameters ($\xi$'s), which grow precisely in this filling region.
-Just below $\ave{n_{\rm c}}$, $\lambda$ in the systems with broken $C_{6}$ (solid blue lines in Fig.~\ref{fig:lambda}~(a)) exhibits a rapid growth and exceeds unity.
-This is inherited in the superconducting transition temperatures~$(T_{\rm c})$, presented in Fig.~\ref{fig:lambda}(b) where we compare PFB with the regular band with the nematic order allowed in both systems.
-If we combine these observations, we can say that the onset of the nematicity does act to enhance superconductivity~\cite{locobs}.
+Just below $\ave{n_{\rm c}}$, $\lambda$ in the systems with broken $C_{6}$ (solid blue lines in Fig.~\ref{fig:xi_alpha}~(c)) exhibits a rapid growth and exceeds unity.
+This is inherited in the superconducting transition temperatures~$(T_{\rm c})$, presented in Fig.~\ref{fig:lambda_gapk}(a).